vicharak-in/shrike-lite/Docs/getting_started.md

 ### 1. Uploading the shrike UF2

-We have created custom UF2 for shrike this contains a shrike.py library that has custom function to flash fpga and few others.
+We have created custom UF2 (firmware) for shrike this contains a shrike.py library that has custom function to flash fpga and few others.
 You can use the normal rpi micro python uf2 as well however the step's would be different.

 Now we will here safely assume that you will be using our uf2.